Alfresco/alfresco-identity-service/docs/deploy/is-customize.md

 4. Once the deployment has finished, sign in to the [Management Console](http://www.keycloak.org/docs/4.5/server_admin/index.html#admin-console) to configure your new realm.

 #### Manually customize a realm post-deployment
-The below steps describe how to add a new realm manually post-deployment.
+The following steps describe how to add a new realm manually post-deployment.

 1. Open the administration console and [add a new realm](http://www.keycloak.org/docs/4.5/server_admin/index.html#_create-realm) called *Alfresco*.